 So it shows the telltale empirical sign of being a question of philosophy and not science :P

 0:43 - 0:46¶

 ... but no one has come close to figuring it out.

 Bullshit!
-People who don't approach it like philosophy haven't figured it out, but I'm already at a place you'll never be - figured out that there's no question.
+People who don't approach it like philosophy haven't figured it out, but I have figured out that there's no question.
 One of the best ways to make it seem like you can't be refuted is to present it as fact that the question is unsolved and that if you don't understand it, it's not even possible that someone else does.

 It's unsettling to realize that we don't understand what makes us aware of ourselves and of the world.